eth-sri/eth-sri.github.io/_blogposts/dpsniper.md

     vulnerabilities of naively implemented algorithms: we detect that a supposedly 0.1-differentially private implementation of the Laplace mechanism actually does not satisfy even 0.25-differential privacy.
+excerpt: >
-excerpt: We present a system that automatically finds violations of differential privacy.
+    We present DP-Sniper, a system that automatically finds violations of differential privacy, by training a classifier to predict if an observed output was likely generated from one of two possible inputs.

 draft: false
 tweet-id: 1447996320741007362